ve345/CS193HW1/README.md

 #### Task 2

-Delete `Memes/SpongeBob/money.jpeg` (it wasn't funny enough to make it into the memes folder).
+Delete `Memes/SpongeBob/money.jpeg` (it wasn't funny enough to make it into the Memes folder).

 #### Task 3